Show Me the Money 3: Round One - First Round Auditions

 Groups of one hundred contestants come up at a time, and one by one contestants must rap a cappella in front of a producer.
-In order to pass onto the next round, contestants must meet the producer's judging criteria and be given the SMTM necklace.
+In order to pass on to the next round, contestants must meet the producer's judging criteria and be given the SMTM necklace.
 In particular, YDG caused much commotion by using his ambiguous judging criteria to pass rappers that other judges would not have passed.

 Round Two - Solo Judgement (Second Round Auditions)

 Contestants prepare a one-minute rap using a beat of their choice and perform alone in front of all the producer teams.
 In order to pass this round, contestants must receive at least one pass from one of the producer teams.
 If all four producer teams press the elimination button before the 60 seconds is up, the contestant fails.
 Again, YDG passed rappers that other producers did not deem appropriate, causing them to give him the nickname "hip-hop rescue team".
 96 of the 3000 plus contestants from Round One made it to this round.